-As a nod to Riot Game’s 10th anniversary, this megalomaniac game developer braced itself and its beloved gamers for a one-of-a-kind experience that gravitated its community to love League of Legends (LoL) more.
+As a nod to Riot Games’ 10th anniversary, this megalomaniac game developer braced itself and its beloved gamer community for a one-of-a-kind experience that now spawns beyond more than just League of Legends.

 Gameplay: Best of Both Worlds